luvboa/godleon.github.io/_posts/2016/2016-10-22-KVM-libvirt-network.md

 ---
 layout: post
-title:  "[Linux KVM] libvirt - 管理 virtual network"
+title:  "[Linux KVM] libvirt & network"
 description: "This article introduces how to manage virtual network environment by libvirt in QEMU/KVM"
 date: 2016-10-22 06:00:00
 published: true